What is Depressive Illness? – 20/03/14

 So turn the electricity off.”

 Reaction to the work of Dr Tim Cantopher

 “If the response to his Radio 2 broadcast is anything to go by, Tim Cantopher is saying something uniquely powerful to people with depression.
 People affected by depression tell me this is the most powerful and helpful book ever written about this topic.
 I keep meeting people who say this book has changed their lives.”

 Jeremy Vine, BBC Radio 2

 We believe that Dr Tim Canopher’s book can offer insight and advice for those within the cricketing profession, who suffer with depression.
-If you didn’t receive the book and would like a copy, please contact me at email@example.com.
+If you didn’t receive the book and would like a copy, contact David Leatherdale on 07990558681 or email email@example.com

 Please click here to view our Mind Matters page.